corelayer/corelogic/README.md

 ## Content-Switching Virtual Servers
 ### Initialization
-To create a new set of content-switching virtual servers, use the script in **create_cs.conf**.
+To create a new set of content-switching virtual servers, use the script in [create_cs.conf](https://github.com/CoreLayer/CoreLogic/blob/master/create_cs.conf).

 1. Replace `$TENANT` with a name of your choice, e.g. PUB012.
 2. Replace `$IPADDRESS` with the actual IP address for the virtual server.